clarkfitzg/clarkfitzg.github.io/_posts/2017-11-08-value-of-a-data-scientist.md

 skill, the ability to quickly pick up and use new technologies.

 They are familiar with and sufficiently skeptical of statistical and machine learning techniques.
-For example, when analyzing a time series data they can understand the assumptions and model of ARIMA.
+For example, when analyzing a time series they can understand the assumptions and model of ARIMA.
 They're not necessarily experts in time series, but they know where to look and can grasp the key ideas well enough to quickly produce valid results.